-About four hours after your coronary angiography, one of your friends or a family member will be contacted to take you home.
+Several hours after having cardiac catheterisation and coronary angiography, a family member or friend will be contacted and asked to collect you to take you home.

-Most people feel fine a day or so after the coronary angiography, although this can vary from person to person.
-Some people feel a bit tired after the test and the wound site is likely to be tender (painful) for up to a week.
-Bruising may last for two weeks.
+Most people feel fine a day or so after having the procedure.
+You may feel a bit tired and the wound site is likely to be tender for up to a week.
+Any bruising may last for up to two weeks.

-- Avoid hot baths for three or four days until the wound site has healed.
+- Avoid having a hot bath for three to four days until the wound site has healed.
 You can still take a shower.

 - Remove the plaster from your groin the day after the procedure.
-Gently clean the site with mild soap and water and dry before applying a new plaster.
-Change this daily until the skin heals.
+Gently clean the site with mild soap and water and dry it thoroughly before applying a new plaster.
+Change the plaster daily until your skin has healed.

-- Contact your GP if you experience any redness at the wound site that is warm to touch, or if you have a high temperature (fever), rash, numbness or a pain in your leg when walking.
+- Contact your GP if you experience any redness at the wound site that is warm to touch, or if you have a high temperature, rash, numbness or pain in your leg when walking.

 - Do not drive for 24 hours.

-- Avoid any sport, excessive activity or lifting anything heavier than 5kg (11lb) for two or three days.
+- Avoid playing sport, excessive activity or lifting anything heavier than 5kg (11lb) for two to three days.

 Call your GP or NHS Direct on 0845 46 47 if you have concerns about your wound or your recovery in general.